 - Only mix the chocolate until the cream is fully incorporated.
 It should look glossy, velvety and slightly thickened, resembling pudding.

-- Using a rubber spatula pour mixture into prepared pan and allow to sit to cool for 15 minutes
+- Using a rubber spatula pour the mixture into prepared pan and allow to sit to cool for 15 minutes

 - Do not place this mixture into the refrigerator until it has set up.
 This will keep the chocolate satiny smooth.